BOARD OF DIRECTORS

 Lindsey Yeater Hartsell (Secretary / Treasurer)

 Lindsey Yeater Hartsell met the Hartsell family in 2007 through Evin’s older brother Alex.
-She and Alex have been married for 14 years and have two sons, Logan and Titus.
-Their family lives in Nashville, Tennessee.
-Lindsey works as a project coordinator at Baker Barrios Architects and as a homemaker.
+She and Alex have been married for 15 years and have two sons, Logan and Titus.
+Their family lives in Tampa Florida.
+Lindsey works as a project coordinator at an Architect firm and as a homemaker.

 Lindsey is the secretary for the Evin B. Hartsell Foundation.
 She and Alex are dedicated to the legacy of Evin by being strong advocates of the foundation.